historic farm and eco-resort

 - Provides authentic Farm to Table organic fine dining experiences

 - Converted all ten acres to sustainable and organic gardening and landscaping in 1985

-- Provides approximately 25% of the organic produce, herbs, and fruit used at the Ravens’ Restaurant and Mornings at the Stanford Inn by the Sea – substantially reducing our carbon “footprint”
+- Provides organic produce, herbs, and fruit used at the Ravens’ Restaurant and Mornings at the Stanford Inn by the Sea – substantially reducing our carbon “footprint”

 - Provides kayaks, traditional canoes and locally designed and constructed redwood canoes for low impact exploration of Big River

 - Provides mountain bikes to explore Mendocino’s trails and back roads

 - Developed energy conservation programs beginning in 1980 for heating, lighting, laundry